Robert Bos Chair, Senior Advisor IWA, Switzerland

 Adam Saffian Ghazali, CEO Air Selangor, Malaysia

-Adam Saffian Ghazali was appointed as the Chief Executive Officer (CEO) of Air Selangor in July 2024 and has extensive leadership experience in spearheading a wide spectrum of business and operations management, strategic planning, financial management, as well as tapping new business opportunities with over 18 years of combined experience in the water services and utility industries.
+In July 2024, Adam Saffian Ghazali was appointed as the Chief Executive Officer (CEO) of Air Selangor.
+With over 18 years of combined experience in the water services and utility industries, he has provided extensive leadership in spearheading a wide spectrum of business and operations management, strategic planning, financial management, as well as tapping new business opportunities.

 Adam holds a Master of Applied Taxation from the University of New South Wales and a Bachelor of Business (Accounting & Finance) from the University of Technology Sydney.
 He is a Fellow Chartered Accountant with Chartered Accountants Australia & New Zealand and a Chartered Accountant with the Malaysian Institute of Accountants.
-Adam is currently the Vice President of the Malaysian Water Association (MWA) and Strategic Council Member of the International Water Association (IWA).
+Adam is currently the Vice President of the Malaysian Water Association (MWA) and a member of the International Water Association’s (IWA) Strategic Council.

 Daisuke Sano, Professor of Environmental Water Quality at Tohoku University, Japan